 That way, on a very day to day basis you can truly focus on those day to day operations.
 You can know that because of your previous big picture check-in, this particular daily task that you're working on, in this moment, absolutely connects back to the bigger picture.

-Stay tuned for our next video in this Work/Life Balance for Solopreneurs series, where we will be diving into how to enjoy great work life balance without self sabotage.
+Now that you know how to find time for freelancer goals, stay tuned for our next video in this Work/Life Balance for Solopreneurs series, where we will be diving into how to enjoy great work life balance without self sabotage.